aws-samples/amazon-ecs-dotnet-app-graviton/README.md

 ENTRYPOINT ["dotnet", "MvcMovie.dll"]
 ```

 4. Build and publish docker image with tag movie-app.
 Tag your image with the Amazon ECR registry, repository, and optional image tag name combination to use.
-For detail you can refer here later.
+For detail, you can refer here later.
 The commands below can take a few minutes.

 ```
 docker build -t movie-app .